Environment California Staff

 Michelle Kinman is our Clean Energy Advocate, managing priority campaigns for greater expansion of clean energy solutions in California and a reduced reliance on dirty and unsafe energy resources such as oil, natural gas and nuclear power.

-She recently co-authored the report "Will Solar Have a Home in California: Ending Net Energy Metering Would Put the Residential Solar Market at Risk" and authored "Solar in the Southland: The Benefits of Achieivng 20 Percent Local Solar Power in Los Angeles by 2020."
-She has been interviewed on numerous television and radio programs, including NBC News Conference and Fox's Money with Melissa Francis, and has been quoted by news outlets including the Los Angeles Times, San Francisco Chronicle, San Jose Mercury News and the Associated Press.
+She has authored or co-authored numerous reports on clean energy, including "Will Solar Have a Home in California: Ending Net Energy Metering Would Put the Residential Solar Market at Risk" and "Solar in the Southland: The Benefits of Achieving 20 Percent Local Solar Power in Los Angeles by 2020."
+Michelle has been interviewed on numerous television and radio programs, including NBC News Conference and Fox's Money with Melissa Francis, and has been quoted by news outlets including the Los Angeles Times, San Francisco Chronicle, San Jose Mercury News and the Associated Press.

 Michelle holds a graduate certificate in Environmental Policy and Management, with an emphasis on Energy and Sustainability, from the University of Denver, and a BA in International Studies and Russian Language and Literature from Washington University in St. Louis.
-She lives in the Los Angeles area.
+She was a finalist in the 2015 U.S. C3E Women in Energy Awards competition.
+She lives in Torrance.